pandas-dev/pandas/doc/source/development/contributing.rst

     # for Red Had/RHEL/CentOS/Fedora
     yum groupinstall "Development Tools"

-For other Linux distributions, consult your favourite search engine for compiler installation instructions.
+For other Linux distributions, consult your favorite search engine for compiler installation instructions.

 Let us know if you have any difficulties by opening an issue or reaching out on